Not all that long ago, customer support was pretty cut and dried. If people had a problem or a question, they typically had two routes to choose from:

 When that customer moves from Facebook to a live chat, the agent will already have an overview of the issue and be able to jump right in with targeted support.
 It’s far less frustrating for customers and far more efficient for businesses.

-The benefits of omnichannel support
+The benefits of having an omnichannel support strategy

 As customer expectations continue to evolve and increase, an omnichannel experience has quickly moved from being a competitive advantage to a non-negotiable requirement (particularly if 86% of customers have anything to say about it).